beverleyappiatse/HayRajBev2/README.md

 scikit-learn

 Platform:

-The project was developed and tested on macOS Monterey (version 12.6), but it should also be compatible with Windows 10/11 and Linux operating systems.
+Developed and tested on macOS Monterey (version 12.6)

+Fully compatible with Windows 10/11 and Linux systems

 Section 2: Map of Documentation

 Repository Structure:

-Top-level directory:

-README.md – Overview and documentation of the repository.

-LICENSE.md – Project license (MIT).

-SCRIPTS/ – Contains all Python scripts used in data processing and analysis.

-DATA/ – Contains all datasets used in the project.

-raw/ – Original, unaltered datasets.

-processed/ – Cleaned and transformed datasets ready for analysis.

-OUTPUT/ – Contains results and generated figures.

-figures/ – Visualizations produced from the analysis.

-tables/ – Exported summary statistics and data tables.
+project-repository/
+│
+├── README.md
+├── LICENSE.md
+│
+├── SCRIPTS/
+│ ├── 01_data_cleaning.py
+│ ├── 02_feature_engineering.py
+│ ├── 03_model_training.py
+│ ├── 04_visualization.ipynb
+│
+├── DATA/
+│ ├── raw_data.csv
+│ ├── cleaned_data.csv
+│ ├── metadata_README.md
+│
+├── OUTPUT/
+│ ├── model_summary.txt
+│ ├── results_table.csv
+│ ├── figure_1_accuracy_plot.png
+│ ├── figure_2_feature_importance.png
+│
+└── docs/
+├── project_proposal.pdf
+├── final_report.pdf

+Each folder contains a local README.md where relevant, explaining the files and their purposes.

 Section 3: Instructions for Reproducing Results

-To reproduce the results of this project, follow the steps below:
+Follow the steps below to reproduce the results from this project.

+Step 1: Clone the Repository
-1. Clone the repository
+Clone the repository and navigate to the project directory.
-Download a local copy by running: git clone [repository-link]

-2. Install dependencies
-Install all required packages using: pip install -r requirements.txt
+Step 2: Set Up the Environment
+It is recommended to use a virtual environment.
+Install dependencies listed in requirements.txt.

-3. Access the data
+Step 3: Access the Data
-Make sure all raw datasets are located in the DATA/raw folder.

-4. Run preprocessing scripts
-Execute the scripts in the SCRIPTS folder in numerical order (e.g., 01_clean_data.py, 02_analyze_data.py).

-5. Generate outputs
-After running the scripts, results will automatically be saved in the OUTPUT folder under figures and tables.

-6. Verify results
-Compare your generated results with the reference files in OUTPUT to confirm successful replication.
+Ensure the DATA/ folder contains the raw_data.csv file.
+If the dataset is too large for GitHub, refer to DATA/metadata_README.md for a download link.

+Step 4: Run Data Cleaning
+Execute the first script to clean and prepare the dataset: python SCRIPTS/01_data_cleaning.py

+Step 5: Train the Model
+Run the model training script: python SCRIPTS/03_model_training.py

+Step 6: Generate Visualizations
+Open the Jupyter Notebook and execute all cells to create visualizations: jupyter notebook SCRIPTS/04_visualization.ipynb

+Step 7: Review the Outputs
+All generated tables and figures will appear in the OUTPUT/ folder.

+Step 8: Verify Results
+The outputs should reproduce the same results as shown in the presentation and final report.
+If differences occur, ensure all dependencies and package versions match those listed.

 References